 Paul Ramsey Award Winner

-November 13, 2012, San Ramon, CA — The Center for Bioethics and Culture and the Paul Ramsey Nominating Committee are pleased to announce Professor David Solomon, Ph.D. as the recipient of the 2013 Paul Ramsey Award for Excellence in Bioethics.
-Dr. Solomon is Associate Professor of Philosophy at the University of Notre Dame, and was founding director of the Notre Dame Center for Ethics and Culture, serving in that capacity from 1998-2012.
+December 11, 2013, Pleasant Hill, CA — The Center for Bioethics and Culture and the Paul Ramsey Award Nominating Committee are pleased to announce Daniel P. Sulmasy, M.D., Ph.D., as the recipient of the 2014 Paul Ramsey Award for Excellence in Bioethics.

-Paul Ramsey (1913–1988) is regarded by many as one of the most important ethicists of the twentieth century.
-He was a distinguished writer on bioethics a generation ago, and served as Harrington Spear Pain Professor of Religion, Princeton University and was a distinguished and prolific writer on bioethics during the advent of the field in the early 1960s.
-Ramsey’s commitment to the sanctity and dignity of human life has shone with clarity and brightness as a beacon in the general darkness of academic bioethics, since his commitment to the sanctity and dignity of human life was paramount.
+Paul Ramsey is regarded by many as one of the most important ethicists of the twentieth century.
+He was a distinguished writer on bioethics a generation ago, and served as Harrington Spear Pain Professor of Religion, Princeton University.
+Ramsey shines as an almost lone beacon in the general darkness of academic bioethics, since his commitment to the sanctity and dignity of human life was paramount.

 The Paul Ramsey Award honors those who have made an outstanding contribution to the bioethics discussion and are actively engaged in society; facing the challenges of the 21st century, profoundly defending the dignity of humankind, and enthusiastically embracing ethical biotechnology for the human good.
 The Ramsey Award is given to those who have demonstrated exemplary achievement in the field of bioethics.

 - 2004: Edmund D. Pellegrino

 - 2005: Germain Grisez

 - 2007: William E. May

 - 2010: Leon Kass